Other Tests

 =#

 A SQLCatalog constructor takes a collection of SQLTable objects, the target dialect, and the size of the query cache.
+Just as columns, a table may have a custom name for use with FunSQL and the original name for generating SQL.

-catalog = SQLCatalog(tables = [person, location, vocabulary, concept],
+catalog = SQLCatalog(tables = [person, location, concept, :concept_vocabulary => vocabulary],

 dialect = :sqlite,